jecaps/kris-kringle/README.md

 # Kris Kringle Online

 Welcome to Kris Kringle Online! 🎅✨ This project is designed to help you and your group organize a fun and hassle-free Kris Kringle (Secret Santa) gift exchange online.
-Perfect for families, friends, or coworkers looking to spread some holiday cheer!
+Perfect for families, friends, or coworkers looking to spread some joy!

 ## Features
 - **Easy Group Creation:** Set up your Kris Kringle group in just a few steps.